 At the same time, the wronged party is always required to minimise the damage suffered.
 So, all reasonable steps to ensure that the loss suffered is as small as possible must be taken by the wronged party.

 Damages available to the buyer

-The remedies available to the Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. in damages vary according to the circumstances.
+The remedies available to the consumer in damages vary according to the circumstances.

-First, where the seller has wrongfully failed to deliver the goods, or there has been a breach of condition entitling the buyer to reject the goods, the buyer may To take legal action in a civil case. for damages for non-delivery.
+First, where the seller has wrongfully failed to deliver the goods, or there has been a breach of condition entitling the buyer to reject the goods, the buyer may sue for damages for non-delivery.
 Damages are usually calculated at the point of breach to reflect the loss at that point.
 However, where a contract relates to the delivery of goods, loss can be calculated on a number of different bases, such as the retail price of the goods or, alternatively, the wholesale price of the goods.
 In these circumstances, the general rule is that the loss should be calculated by reference to the available market.

 An ‘available market’ is a market in which buyers for goods like the contract goods are readily available.
 This is a question of fact in a given situation.

 If there is an available market for the goods, then the damages will be the difference (if any) between the contract price and the market price of the goods when they should have been delivered.
 For example, if a buyer agrees to purchase a television for $500, but the seller fails to deliver it, normally the buyer will be forced to go and buy a television elsewhere.
 If, in the meantime, the price of televisions has gone up by $100, the buyer may sue the seller for that amount under section 57 of the Goods Act 1958 (Vic) (‘Goods Act’).